Office: MA 118

 State University.
 I was a postdoc at University of Connecticut

-last year, an NSF postdoc at University of Minnesota
+from 2016 to 2017, an NSF postdoc at University of Minnesota

 from 2013 to 2016 and a postdoc during the 2012-2013 year at MSRI and UC Berkeley.
 I completed my

 University of Michigan under the supervision of Sergey Fomin.

 I have a cv and a research statement.